Kareena Kapoor Khan, Ajay Devgn and others meet Lionel Messi | Entertainment

 The player arrived in India on December 13 and visited Kolkata on the same day as part of his tour, which covers four cities, Kolkata, Hyderabad, Mumbai and Delhi.
 Messi was in Mumbai on December 14.

-In the videos and pictures circulating on the internet, Khan, Devgn and Shroff are seen interacting with the football star.
+In the videos and pictures circulating on the internet, Khan, Devgn, Shroff, Shilpa Shetty Kundra and Shahid Kapoor are seen interacting with the football star.
 Khan, who attended the event with her sons Taimur Ali Khan and Jeh Ali Khan, also shared a series of pictures on her Instagram handle ahead of the event.

 ''Got dressed up to take the boys to meet their hero.
 Thank you to my @hsbc_in family for making it happen,'' she wrote in the post.